leily777/Domain-adaptation-on-music-data/README.txt

+My Domain-adapatation project using Tensorflow on Music data (data not provided here)

 txtgenerate.py : To generate batch of training image-patchs selected randomly from the training image.
 There is no class-imbalance.
 Don't run this file since it's main method with create a train/test dataset for you. alexnet1,finetun1: To train on Einstein dataset, minimizing just the label classifier loss. alexnet1,finetune3 : To train using domain adaptation, taking into account both label and domain loss.